jeffschubert/homebridge-daikin-oneplus/README.md

   * Away switch
     * Display and set thermostat's away state
     * Optionally, the schedule can be enabled automatically when the Away switch is toggled off.
 By default this plugin and the thermostat itself do not enable the schedule after returning from Away.
+  * System State switches
+    * Read-only switches for each possible thermostat state (heating, cooling, fan, idle, and overcool/dehumidify).
+    * Switch will display as On when the thermostat is in the respective state and as Off otherwise.
+    * Useful for triggering Home automations when the system starts or stops the pertinent state(s).
   * Emergency Heat switch
     * Display and set thermostat's emergency/auxiliary heat state
   * One Clean fan